On Getting Older: Job FulfillmentSep 27, 2022

 How things have changed!
 The perspective for a man going to work when I began my career was essentially stoicism – and that was certainly my dad’s perspective, as a new WW2 vet.
 There was not much work to be had then; a man took whatever paid; and did it because he needed to put food on the table.
 Grin and bear it, in other words.
 And that was also my perspective when I entered the workforce.
 If I grew to like your work and my colleagues, all well and good.
 If I didn’t, I was content with knowing that I've done my duty and provided for my family.
 Stoicism, once again.
-If it doesn’t kill you it makes you stronger. (jokingly I tell guys I have a 3-pronged test for manhood: you're a man when you have a wife, a child, and a mortgage.)
+If it doesn’t kill you it makes you stronger. (jokingly I tell guys I have a 3-pronged test for manhood: you don't become a man until you have a wife, a child, and a mortgage.)

 As many of my readers know, I am a student of history.
 Among my favorite novels are those of Ken Follett, because he does such a terrific job of laying the historical setting for the story he wants to tell.
 One of his series was set in British mining towns at the beginning of the labor union movement last century.
 Talk about units of production!
 The pit owners treated the miners little better than dogs, always demanding more and more production and even cutting back on pay at the same time.
 They brought the strikes upon themselves; people can only take so much.